datacontract/datacontract-cli/README.md

 - Apply graph algorithms on multiple data contracts (Find similar data contracts, find "gatekeeper" data products, find the true domain owner of a field attribute)

+#### DBML

+The export function converts the logical data types of the datacontract into the specific ones of a concrete Database if a server is selected via the `--server` option (based on the `type` of that server).
+If no server is selected, the logical data types are exported.

 ### import

 ```